 tell your class teacher, student counsellor or other staff member.

 What we do at Modbury High School to reduce bullying:

 Students and/or parents can report incidents of bullying to any teacher or the principal.
 Any bullying incidents that are dealt with will be recorded.

 At Modbury High School we use prevention, intervention strategies and post-intervention strategies.

 All students are expected to bring their own computer (BYOD) to the school.
 Their BYOD is an integral part of their school studies.
-To safeguard school resources and students' wellbeing while maintaining network security, students are expected to adhere to the Anywhere Anytime Learning Policy agreement signed by their Parent/Caregiver, and have their devices fully charged before arriving at school each day.
+To safeguard school resources and students' wellbeing while maintaining network security, students are expected to adhere to the ICT Acceptable Use Policy agreement signed by their Parent/Caregiver, and have their devices fully charged before arriving at school each day.

 It is essential that BYODs have sufficient battery capacity to last a full school day.
 Older BYODs may require the purchase of an external laptop battery bank, obtainable from a retail outlet.